Tommy Lee (song): Music video

 The music video was released on June 12, 2020.
 It shows Yaweh and Malone driving in ATVs and limousines in a pastoral setting.

 Remixes

 An alternate version of the original track was released on July 10, 2020, with Tommy Lee himself playing on the drums.
-A second remix was released on August 28, 2020, featuring vocals from American rapper Saint Jhn.
+A second remix was released on August 28, 2020, featuring Guyanese-American rapper and singer Saint Jhn.